 The Bennington area has superb restaurants, antique and craft shops, art galleries, and historical museums.
 The Park-McCullough House in North Bennington, a confection of Victorian gingerbread-style architecture, is a historic landmark and community center and sponsors exhibitions and concerts for the public.
 Williamstown's summer stock theatre, Tanglewood, Jacob's Pillow, the Marlboro Music Festival, and the Saratoga Performing Arts Center are all within easy driving distance.
-Other nearby destinations include the Bennington Museum (noted for its Grandma Moses Gallery) and the Laumeister Art Center in Bennington; the Robert Frost Stone House Museum in South Shaftsbury, Vermont; the Clark Art Institute and the Williams College Museum of Art in Williamstown, Massachusetts; Hildene House (the Lincoln family home) in Manchester, Vermont; and the Massachusetts Museum of Contemporary Art (MASS MoCA) in North Adams, Massachusetts.
+Other nearby destinations include the Bennington Museum (noted for its Grandma Moses Gallery) in Bennington; the Robert Frost Stone House Museum in South Shaftsbury, Vermont; the Clark Art Institute and the Williams College Museum of Art in Williamstown, Massachusetts; Hildene House (the Lincoln family home) in Manchester, Vermont; and the Massachusetts Museum of Contemporary Art (MASS MoCA) in North Adams, Massachusetts.

 The Bennington Chamber of Commerce has information about attractions, events, accommodations, and dining in the Bennington area.

 Please consider patronizing the local businesses that support the Conference.

 A fitness center and four tennis courts are available at the College with no fees for use.
 Many participants run on or near the College's beautiful campus.
 A popular place for swimming is Lake Paran, a short walk or drive from campus.
 Walking paths are available on conserved land in North Bennington.
 Boating, swimming, and picnic facilities are available at Lake Shaftsbury State Park, a 15-minute drive.
 The Green Mountain National Forest and the Appalachian Trail offer hiking and scenic drives.